 Incorporation of Miami Beach in 1915

 On March 26, 2015, Miami Beach will celebrate the centennial of its first incorporation date.
-Since 1915, Miami Beach has become one of the most prominent tourist destinations in the United States.
-At one time, it was referred to as “America’s Playground”.
+Since 1915, Miami Beach has become one of the most prominent tourist destinations in the United States and was referred to by one of its founders as “America’s Playground” during the heyday of its formative years.

 The land that became Miami Beach began with rather humble beginnings.
-Prior to 1882, the only inhabitants of the land were those found at the Biscayne House of Refuge.
-There were eleven structures built along the Florida coast line to provide relief to any ship wreck survivors that made it to shore in proximity of these aid stations.
+Prior to 1882, the only inhabitants of the land were those who sought sanctuary at the Biscayne House of Refuge.
+There were eleven structures built along the Florida coast to provide relief to any ship wreck survivors that made it to shore in proximity of these aid stations.
 The Biscayne House of Refuge was located near today’s 72nd Street on Miami Beach.
-The arrival of three entrepreneur’s from New Jersey began a series of events that led to the incorporation of Miami Beach on March 26th in 1915.
+The arrival of three entrepreneur’s from New Jersey began a series of events that led to the incorporation of Miami Beach as a town on March 26 in 1915.

 Originally a Coconut Plantation